 Social media scheduling tools are great.

 You can plan a whole campaign in one day, and make adjustments when needed.
 It's like you never need to check the actual accounts.
 Then, you noticed you're losing a few followers, even though you're posts are getting shared, liked, and commented on.
 These few lost followers might not seem like much, but maybe you need to think about checking your notifications on the accounts.
+In fact, Microsoft reported that 74% of millennials perception improves for a company when they get a response through social media.

 One pet peeve I have as a consumer, who is also a marketing professional, is when a company asks you to tag them or use a special hashtag for a promotion or campaign then does nothing with it.
 If you ask your followers to do something specific and they take time to do it, please acknowledge them for it!
 A quick like or comment could mean the difference between brand loyalty or changing their perspective of your company.